Introduction to iWAM Plus Metaprogrammes Workshop

 What are meta-programmes?

 We all operate from a set of values.
-What one individual values as important may be very different to another.
+What one individual values as important may be very different from another.
 Our values reveal themselves as patterns in what we say, how we say it and what we do.
 These intrinsic values (or drivers) are often referred to as meta-programmes.

 Understanding what motivates ourselves and others (and adapting our behaviour accordingly) is often the key to achieving goals – it certainly removes a significant element of chance.